Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

 Since a feeling = behavior/reaction, by changing the feeling, we’re expecting a new behavior/reaction to take place.
 Rather than leaving that up to chance, we proactively also teach an alterative, more appropriate behavior to ensure success.

-Dogs need that same ability to choose a better reaction instead of acting on impulse.
-If your dog reacts to other dogs on walks, we don’t just get them to change how they feel about it at a farther distance— we teach them an alternative behavior that achieves the same thing the original reaction does.
+Dogs need that same ability to choose a better response instead of acting on impulse.
+If your leash reactive dog reacts to other dogs on walks, we don’t just change how they feel at a farther distance.
+We also teach them an alternative behavior that achieves the same outcome the original reaction was going for.

-Since barking and lunging is often a distance increasing behavior (to scare the other thing to move away), show them that moving away on their own is a better option, so they learn that they can disengage instead of reacting.
-The more they practice these alternative choices, the easier it becomes for them to handle their triggers in a way that works for everyone.
+Since barking and lunging is often a distance-increasing behavior, to make the scary thing move away, we teach them that moving away on their own is a better option.
+They learn they can disengage instead of reacting.
+The more they practice these alternative choices, the easier it becomes to handle triggers in a way that works for everyone.

 You can train all you want, but some days your dog is going to have a bad one.
 Just like humans, dogs have off days.
 And just like you wouldn’t take an exhausted, hangry toddler to a fancy restaurant, you need to set your dog up for success.